A Vision for Marre Blanche, Haiti: Hope for Caribbean Kids, Inc.

-Many years into the future [unless something wonderfully miraculous causes it to happen sooner] the facility could be used to provide secondary and adult education classes.
+Many years into the future [unless something wonderfully miraculous causes it to happen sooner] the school could also be used to provide secondary and adult education classes.
 It could also be used to house a Bible college.
-Currently, students go to the capital city of Port-au-Prince to attend high school which is nine hours away by motor vehicle.
-All students must pay to go to school, even at the elementary level unless they are supported by a Christian or private organization or individual(s).
+Currently, students go to the capital city, Port-au-Prince, to attend high school which is nine hours away by motor vehicle.
+In Haiti all students must pay to go to school, even at the elementary level unless they are supported by a Christian or private organization or individual(s).
 This a part of why so few are educated beyond 7th grade.
 Students must complete 13 grades and pass a government exam at each level, in order to receive a high school diploma.

 More Effective Farming and Gardening:

-The people of Mare Blanche live off the land.
+The people of Marre Blanche live off the land.
 There are no markets in their area.
-Terrace farming could help prevent the washing away of their seed and top soil.
+Terrace farming could help prevent the washing away of their seed and topsoil.
 Mission groups and university agriculture programs could train them to implement this method.
-Farmers in Haiti practicing this method could be sought out.
-Other techniques used to adapt clay and rocky soil could be taught.

 Income Generating Initiatives in Mare Blanche:

 The community needs a way to generate income.
 If they could raise more food than they need the rest could be sold to neighbors and at markets.
-In most societies income is generated by unmet needs.
-Other possible income sources for the community include but are not limited to:
+In most societies, income is generated by meeting unmet needs.
+Some needs and possible income sources for the community include but are not limited to:

 - Growing and selling trees.
 Most Haitians cook outside.
 The trees of Haiti have been overharvested to make charcoal for cooking and firewood.
-One slab of plywood costs $47 and one 2”x4” piece of lumber costs $27.
+In 2016 one slab of plywood costs $47 and one 2”x4” piece of lumber costs $27.

-- Raisng fruit trees for foreign markets.
-They can become involved with organizations set up to help small farmers.
+for foreign markets.
+They can become involved with organizations set up to

 - The Organization for the Rehabilitation of the Environment.
 Learn more at their web site http://www.oreworld.org/ and directly at ORE, P.O.
 Box 326, Boca Raton, Fl 33429-0326, USA | ORE, B.P.
 2314, Port-au-Prince, Haiti.